This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 No. Biochar is considered organic matter.

-Yes.
-As they are both “products of carefully managed aerobic processes” (see ‘compost’ definition 3.19).
-Please also refer to 32.311 Table 4.2 Worm Castings.
+Yes, as they are both “products of carefully managed aerobic processes” (see definition of Compost in Cause 3).
+Please also refer to CAN/CGSB-32.311 Table 4.2 Worm castings.

 Rock mineral compounds as mineral fraction #

 Yes.
-Sand, silt and clay as described in 7.5.2.1 e) refers to particle size and would encompass rock mineral compounds (excluding perlite and vermiculite) permitted by this standard.
+Sand, silt and clay as described in Clause 7.5.5.1 e) refer to particle size and would encompass rock mineral compounds (excluding perlite and vermiculite) permitted by this standard.

 Forestry by-products as greenhouse compost #